Jujumba/pitusya/README.md

 2) Rust™up installed

 ## Manual building
+Manual building is more prefereable since intalls the latest version
 ```shell
 # Check your LLVM version with: `llvm-config --version`
 # And specify it if required